embedly/embedly_wordpress_plugin/readme.txt

 The [Embedly](http://embed.ly) plugin allows bloggers to embed videos, images, PDF, and article previews from "any" source with just the URL.
-It uses the [Embedly API](http://embed.ly/docs) to get the embed code and display it in a post.
+It uses the Embedly Cards](http://embed.ly/cards) to generate a clean, responsive, and shareable card for content types video, products, articles and more.

 Write your post as normal and click the Embedly Icon in your Rich Editor to add "any" URL to your post.